Getting digestive waste out of your body is just as important as the good stuff you put in!

 Targeted circular massage to the belly in the direction of flow can also help to stimulate the bowels or help move gas along.

-Targeted massage or pressure techniques for hiatal hernias & the ileocecal valve area exist – you can do this yourself once you learn how – but an alternative practitioner such as a naturopath, chiropractor, or applied kinesiologist receive training on these maneuvers.
+Targeted massage or pressure techniques for hiatal hernias & the ileocecal valve area exist – you can do this yourself once you learn how – but an alternative practitioner, such as a naturopath, chiropractor, or applied kinesiologist, receives training on these maneuvers.

-You can find online guides as well.
-I avoid giving more exact instructions as it is something best demonstrated in person.
+You can also find online guides.
+I avoid giving more specific instructions, as it is best demonstrated in person.

 A regular relaxation or trigger point massage will often do the trick.
 You’d be surprised at how many clients “relax” and “release” a little too much after stretching, mobilizing, adjusting, or performing a myofascial release on them.

 A great muscle-relaxing strategy for gut motility is taking peppermint oil.
 Peppermint oil also relaxes muscle spasms.
-When the gut is tired, overworked, and irritated – it can become spastic both in tone and muscularity.
+When the gut is tired, overworked, and irritated, it can become spastic in both tone and muscle tone.

 Peppermint oil helps relieve this by relaxing sphincters and easing food along the digestive tract.
-Optimizing motility with most of the strategies discussed in this article will help overcome physical hurdles or keep you functioning as a long-term strategy despite unique circumstances to slow GI transit.
+Optimizing motility with most of the strategies discussed in this article will help you overcome physical hurdles or maintain function over the long term, despite unique circumstances such as slowed GI transit.

 16.)
 Natural Digestive Bitters & Proper Chewing –